Updated on March 28th, 2026 Posted In: Gardening Know How

 Perfect-for-privacy garden trees with fruit!

 Apple trees and crab apple trees can offer privacy too, plus you get to enjoy the fruit.
-However, many fruit trees are sold on a dwarf rootstock, so check the eventual height before buying.
+Many fruit trees are sold on a dwarf rootstock, so check the eventual height before buying.

 A tree for screening needs to be allowed to get bigger than a normal fruit tree.
 Fruit trees, however, rarely get enormous, so they’re a good choice for a middle-sized garden.